sriramsreedhar/sriramsreedhar/README.md

 - 👋 Hi, I’m @sriramsreedhar
-- 👀 I’m interested in Python and Kubernetes
+- 👀 I’m interested in Python
-- 💞️ I’m looking to collaborate on Python and Kubernetes
+- - 💞️ I’m looking to collaborate on Python

 <!---